The Best Things To Do In The Lake District; For an Amazing Time!

 Where to stay?

 There are plenty of awesome places to stay and dog-friendly hotels in the Lake District.
 But, you should know that accommodation can be expensive, for example, Ambleside in peak time in the lakes can be crazy expensive.
-But, you can find a bargain in places.
+But, you can find a bargain in places (don’t forget to check out the hobbit holes).

 Okay, so let’s have a look at some dog-friendly hotels;

 Here are some other great places to stay;